-Paget disease is caused by a malfunction in bone formation.
-Normally, bones are constantly being broken down and rebuilt.
-With Paget disease, bones are broken down abnormally fast, and new bone replacement is loose and bulky, instead of strong and compact.
-These poorly formed bones may become weak.
-They also may bend over time.
+Paget disease (PD) is a bone disorder.
+Normal bone is always being broken down and built again.
+With PD, bones are broken down too fast.
+New bone is loose and bulky instead of strong and compact.
+This leaves bones weak.
+They may bend over time.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Your doctor will order blood tests.

-It is best to begin treatment as soon as possible, sometimes before symptoms develop.
-Talk with your doctor about the best treatment plan for you.
+It is best to start treatment as soon as you can.
+Talk with your doctor about the best plan for you.